 Have I mentioned that I'm an introvert?
 There is a reason that I have been online and behind a computer screen since the age of sixteen.
 I could talk with people... without being so awkward.
 The computer and the internet - though connecting me with people - formed a barrier that enabled me to push aside the shyness and awkwardness that was me.

 Though I could be (and was) a loud and annoying cheerleader, I would retreat into my world and choose to avoid invites for sleep overs and calls on the phone.
 It took me a while to warm up to people.
 By the time I had warmed up to my surroundings in high school - it was time to graduate and move on.

 Even today, I would rather receive a text message than a phone call.
 I prefer email to Skype or conference calls.
 If you think I'm being rude - I'm probably not, it's just the introvert in me being painfully awkward.
 I've tried to combat this part of me by majoring in communications at college.
 I volunteer to teach Sunday School.
 I've often offered to speak at ladies fellowships at church.

 However, I remain an introvert at heart.
 I prefer a nice evening at home over - well, being out and about.
 I prefer a hike or stroll through the closest state park over going to a big, noisy and crowded mall.
 I would rather sit with paper and pen beneath a tree than with my laptop and coffee at Starbucks.

-The inward and outward struggle that couples an introverted personality is why this Ecard has me laughing this morning.
+The inward and outward struggle that couples an introverted personality is complex.
 Unless you are an introvert - you can't truly appreciate the fight that it is.
 Even as an introvert - you can't truly relate to other introverts... because, well - we can have a difficult time with public speaking as well as interpersonal communications now can't we.